Stolz/linux-cheat-sheets/squash_dir.md

 ## Compress kernel sources

-The kernel sources is also a good candidate to be compressed with squash_dir.
+The kernel sources dir is also a good candidate to be compressed with squash_dir.
 It also has thousand of small files that can be easily recovered.

 Create the symlink